Arapaho language: Adverbials

 Adverbials are a type of particle.
 Unlike other particles in Arapaho, however, they are not a closed class and are instead derived from or composed of other morphemes.
 One purpose of adverbial construction is to emphasize a morpheme by extracting it from a verb and having it stand alone.
 Another purpose is to convey meaning outside of what can normally be attached to a verb.

 Adverbials are constructed by appending /iihi'/ (which can become /uuhu'/ after vowel harmony) to the end of the root.

 A common usage of adverbials is to modify verbs.
 Adverbials can also act like prepositions and modify noun phrases; such adverbials can occur before or after the noun phrase and are thus exceptions to the rule that nominal modifiers prepose the noun (see example below).

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Arapaho:Beisiihi' hineeniteeno' tohcebii'oo3i' beehni'iine'etii3i', beehnii3inou'u nuhu' neneehiisou'u niihenehiitoono noh bobooteenetiit.
+Heetnookohuusniini'iheti3i' wootii hiniito'eino hookoh niini'kokoh'u3ecoo3i' noh hee'eihi3i'.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.